Up to 50% off sofas & mattresses — limited‑time deals.

 Details

-• Build: kiln-dried hardwood frame with mortise-and-tenon joinery; no-sag steel sinuous springs; rubberwood legs (Espresso); adjustable levelers; down-blend-wrapped core cushions
+• Build: corner-blocked hardwood frame with mortise-and-tenon joinery, no-sag steel sinuous springs, removable rubberwood legs in Espresso, and loose cushions with down-blend-wrapped seat cushions

 Pottery Barn Pearce Square Arm Sofa